Do you suspect your dog is getting allergies from their bed and want to get them a new one that won’t cause more?

 Hypoallergenic Dog Beds FAQs

-Yes, in away.
-The most likely cause of allergic reactions from bedding is through the filling which may be infested with dust mites and/or fleas.
-Most dog beds are made with synthetic fibres which can be a good breeding ground for mites and fleas which then, in turn, infect the dog.
+Sometimes, dogs can be allergic to bedding.
+The likely cause of such allergic reactions from bedding is through the filling which may be infested with dust mites and/or fleas.
+Most dog beds are made with synthetic fibres which can be a good breeding ground for mites and fleas which then.

 This is why hypoallergenic dog beds are made with thicker foam, cotton, hemp or wool outer layers and a removable cover to be able to keep the bed clean on a regular and convenient basis.